The Brave and the Bold: Volume 3

 DC resurrected the Brave and the Bold title as another ongoing series in April 2007.
 Deciding that it would be a random team-up series, and not a Batman team-up series, the first writer was Mark Waid, who remained on the title for its first 16 issues.
 The first arc, "The Lords of Luck", involved Batman in a team-up with Green Lantern Hal Jordan.
 The story depicted the characters joining forces with various other characters in tracking down the book of Destiny, with appearances by Supergirl, Lobo, Blue Beetle, the Legion of Super Heroes, Adam Strange, and the Challengers of the Unknown.
 The second arc picked up threads from the first, but mainly focused on self-contained stories.

 After Waid's departure, Marv Wolfman took over for a two-part storyline, involving Supergirl and Raven battling the son of Triumph, while David Hine and Doug Braithwaite did a four-issue arc on the series featuring Hal Jordan and the Phantom Stranger.
 Following this, Dan Jurgens wrote issue #23, featuring Booster Gold and Magog.
 Like Wolfman's run, this era was prominent for its team-ups between DC heroes and the characters of Milestone Media.
 Writer Matt Wayne and artist Howard Porter collaborated on a team-up between Static and Black Lightning, and Adam Beechen and Roger Robinson wrote another featuring Hardware and Blue Beetle.
 The final Milestone issue was a team-up between Xombi and the Spectre, by John Rozum and Scott Hampton.

 In September 2009, the title was taken over by J. Michael Straczynski and artist Jesus Saiz with issue #27, which featured a team-up between Batman and Dial H For Hero.
 Similar to the Milestone issues, it was intended for Straczynski's run on the series to showcase the Red Circle Comics characters licensed from Archie Comics.
 This idea was ultimately scrapped.
-Following the first issue, Straczynski wrote team-ups between: Barry Allen and Blackhawk; the Joker and the Atom; Hal Jordan and Doctor Fate; Batman and Brother Power; Aquaman and Etrigan; and Barbara Gordon, Wonder Woman, and Zatanna, which served as a companion piece to Alan Moore's Batman: The Killing Joke graphic novel.
+Following the first issue, Straczynski wrote team-ups between: Barry Allen and Blackhawk; the Joker and the Atom; Hal Jordan and Doctor Fate; Batman and Brother Power the Geek; Aquaman and Etrigan the Demon; and Barbara Gordon, Wonder Woman, and Zatanna, which served as a companion piece to Alan Moore's Batman: The Killing Joke graphic novel.

+Batman: The Brave and the Bold Volume 1

+DC published a 22 issue comic book adaptation of the animated series Batman: The Brave and the Bold from 2009-2010.
+In 2010 it was followed by a 16 issue series titled All New Batman: The Brave and the Bold.